-Eucalyptus contains a number of compounds with antispasmodic, anti-inflammatory, antifungal, antiviral, antibacterial, antiseptic, expectorant, and decongestant properties.
+Eucalyptus contains a number of compounds with antispasmodic, anti-harmful organism, expectorant, and decongestant properties.
 This powerhouse combination of benefits is due in part to a compound called cineole.
 Cineole is typically cited as the active ingredient in eucalyptus because it is an expectorant, can ease a cough, and fight upper respiratory problems.

 Research Supports Eucalyptus Benefits

-A 2008 study reported by NYU Langone Medical Center also found that a 200 mg dose of cineole, taken three times a day, helped improve viral sinusitis symptoms.
+A 2008 study reported by NYU Langone Medical Center also found that a 200 mg serving of cineole, taken three times a day, helped improve certain sinus complaints.

-Eucalyptus oil is an anti-inflammatory.
+Eucalyptus oil helps to reduce swelling and redness.
 Researchers at The Department of Physiology, School of Medicine, University of Santiago de Compostela in Spain note this action may be due to the ability of eucalyptus oil to inhibit nitric oxide production .

 Eucalyptus and Respiratory Ailments

 Because eucalyptus contains antioxidants, it may strengthen the immune system during a cold, flu, or other illness, and help fight infection.
-A study in Brazil examined the anti-inflammatory effect of eucalyptus oils and concluded that they possess analgesic effects and independent, anti-inflammatory activities .
+A study in Brazil examined the soothing effect of eucalyptus oils and concluded that they possess anti-irritation activities .
 In support, in an article in the June 28, 2012 edition of BMC Complementary and Alternative Medicine, Chinese researchers analyzed different eucalyptus oils and found them to contain high amounts of phenolic compounds, which are plant based antioxidants .

-The German Government’s Commission E has approved eucalyptus tea in Germany as a medicinal tea for bronchitis and inflammation of the throat.
+The German Government’s Commission E has approved eucalyptus tea in Germany as a therapeutic tea for throat irritation.
 In the United States, it is mainly used as a decongestant and found in many oral cough and cold remedies such as lozenges and syrups.